mccrimmonmd/utils/flow notes.md

     src->out: dst->in, // % tricky to type
     src..out: dst..in, // % somewhat better than just one, but still ugly
-    src>>out: dst>>in, // ! very easy to type, ambiguous with bit shift operator (but that will be moot if there are none), recursive shorthand looks a bit ugly (crt>>>>in, crt>>out>>, crt>>>>) src:>out: dst:>in, // * somewhat less easy to type, but looks 20% cooler, esp. for recursive shorthand (crt:>:>in, crt:>out:>, crt:>:>) src>:out: dst>:in, // % not sure why I think circuit:>endpoint is better than circuit>:endpoint, but I do (maybe 'cause it looks more like an arrow?) src=>out: dst=>in, // * also not sure why I'm resisting the obvious.
+    src>>out: dst>>in, // ! very easy to type, ambiguous with bit shift operator (but that will be moot if there are none), recursive shorthand looks a bit ugly (crt>>>>in, crt>>out>>, crt>>>>) src:>out: dst:>in, // * somewhat less easy to type, but looks 20% cooler, esp. for recursive shorthand (crt:>:>in, crt:>out:>, crt:>:>) (src:>:>: :>in) src>:out: dst>:in, // % not sure why I think circuit:>endpoint is better than circuit>:endpoint, but I do (maybe 'cause it looks more like an arrow?) src=>out: dst=>in, // * speaking of which, also not sure why I'm resisting the obvious.
 Just to be different?
 Tricky to type, but not for *me*, and it clearly hasn't hurt other languages. src.>out: dst.>in, // ! about as easy as :>, looks very weird to someone used to traditional operators, possible ambiguity with comparison src>:out: dst:>in, // X confusing as heck src:>out: dst>:in, // X (see?)

-    all.links: useInternal.addresses, // circuits are only in control of links inside themselves, not to other circuits
+    all.wires: useInternal.addresses, // circuits are only in control of wires inside themselves, not to other circuits
     42: giveMeLiterals.number, // "primitive" literals are circuits (all singletons, at least in theory) that output themselves and have no inupts...
-    { in: [ ... ], ... }: giveMeLiterals.anonymousCircuit // although non-primitives can also output themselves!
+    { chips: { ... }, wires: { ... } }: giveMeLiterals.anonymousCircuit // although non-primitives can also output themselves!
     "Here is a string literal.": giveMeLiterals.string,
     true: giveMeLiterals.isBoolean,
     null: giveMeLiterals.nuthinHere, // null (also written '{}') is a primitive representing the empty circuit: it has no endpoints, so its only output is itself
-    // (null is the default for all unused endpoints, so its only use in links is for explicitly overriding another source/destination) giveMeLiterals.ignored: {}, // normally, using a circuit with no in-points as a destination is an error, but null is an exception (it ignores all input) in.endpointName: out.endpointName, // the special addresses 'in' and 'out' define (and reference) the circuit's own endpoints
+    // (null is the default for all unused endpoints, so its only use in wires is for explicitly overriding another source/destination) giveMeLiterals.ignored: {}, // normally, using a circuit with no in-points as a destination is an error, but null is an exception (it ignores all input) in.endpointName: out.endpointName, // the special addresses 'in' and 'out' define (and reference) the circuit's own endpoints
     .ownInpointName: .ownOutpointName, // they can be omitted... singleOutputCircuit.: singleInputCircuit., // and so can the endpoints of circuits with only one input/output...
     wholeEntireCircuit: [out.?]maybeCircuitMaybeEndpoint[.name?], // but the separator is not optional (as a source, it takes the entire circuit as input; as a destination, it may be ambiguous)
-    this: someHigherOrderCircuit.fancyIGuess // the special address 'this' can be used to pass the circuit itself to an endpoint... out.invalidSource: in.invalidDestination, // but circuits cannot recurse on themselves explicitly (that would be defining links outside the circuit) thisIsFine.output: thisIsFine.input, // recursion of a child circuit is allowed, of course... recursiveCircuit.output.input, // and even has its own shorthand syntax... simpleRecursiveCircuit..input, // which can be even shorter if the circuit only has one output...
+    this: someHigherOrderCircuit.fancyIGuess // the special address 'this' can be used to pass the circuit itself to an endpoint... out.invalidSource: in.invalidDestination, // but circuits cannot recurse on themselves explicitly (that would be defining wires outside the circuit) thisIsFine.output: thisIsFine.input, // recursion of a child circuit is allowed, of course... recursiveCircuit.output.input, // and even has its own shorthand syntax... simpleRecursiveCircuit..input, // which can be even shorter if the circuit only has one output...